chocoteam/pychoco/README.md

 ## Documentation

 If you do not have any knowledge about Constraint Programming (CP) and Choco-solver, you can have a look at https://choco-solver.org/tutos/ for a quick introduction to CP and to Choco-solver features.
+The tutorial in this website includes both Java and Python examples.
-For this Python API, we also provide an API documentation which is available online at https://pychoco.readthedocs.io/ .
+For this Python API, we also provide an API documentation which is available online at https://pychoco.readthedocs.io/.

 You can also have a look at the **pychoco Cheat Sheet** : [pychoco cheat sheet](./docs/pychoco-cheatsheet.pdf)

+Finally, we designed a few **notebooks examples** that you can find in the `examples` directory.

 ## Quickstart